pfsense/docs/source/releases/2-0-2-new-features-and-changes.rst

 ------------------------------

 -  `#2327 <http://redmine.pfsense.org/issues/2327>`__ Respect the value
-   of the per-rule “disable reply-to” checkbox.
+   of the per-rule "disable reply-to" checkbox.
 -  `#1882 <http://redmine.pfsense.org/issues/1882>`__ Fix an invalid pf
    rule generated from a port forward with dest=any on an interface with ip=none